INTRO Summer Research Program

 Requirements for INTRO trainees:

-- Attendance at the orientation lunches and all enrichment or professional development sessions.
+- Attendance at the orientation lunches and all enrichment or professional development sessions (1 each week)

-- Submission of an abstract for oral or poster presentation during the 2021 Van Liere Research Conference in the spring following spring or a follow up summary of research that was conducted at the end of the session.
+- Submission of an abstract for oral or poster presentation during the 2025 Van Liere Research Conference in the following spring

 If you are interested in serving as a mentor or would like more information about the program, please complete the INTRO Mentor Interest Form